unoplatform/uno.extensions/doc/Overview/Maui/MauiOverview.md

 ---
 # .NET MAUI Embedding

 With .NET MAUI Embedding 3rd party control libraries for .NET MAUI can be used within an Uno Platform application.
+Note that these controls work only for target platforms .NET MAUI reaches – iOS, Android, MacOS, and Windows.

 ## Overview